-Employment of welders, cutters, solderers, and brazers is projected to grow 3 percent from 2018 to 2028, slower than the average for all occupations.
+Employment of welders, cutters, solderers, and brazers is projected to grow 8% from 2020 to 2030, on average for all occupations.
 The nation's aging infrastructure will require the expertise of welders, cutters, solderers, and brazers to help rebuild bridges, highways, and buildings.